 This caused customers to change their decision-making process, which changed buying behaviors – especially for the traveling and hospitality industry.
 And marketers and content creators now have to turn to user-generated content marketing more than ever before.

-This blog post will help you determine the means that will help you “rise from the ashes” and let you know why user-generated content will be your life-saver from now on.
+This blog post will help you determine the means that will help you “rise from the ashes” and let you know why a UGC platform will be your life-saver from now on.

 The new reality customer